 2. Food Bowl

-Heavy-duty food bowl for feeding inside the crate whilst you are crate training.
+Ceramic food bowl (cannot be tipped over) for feeding inside the crate whilst you are crate training.
 A water bowl is not necessary for inside the crate (more on this later).

 3. Dog Training Treats